LinkedIn posts, comments, and company events

 Funding

 When a company raises money (seed round, Series A through D, or acquisition), it means new budget, new headcount plans, and a window where executives evaluate new tools.
 Post-funding companies commonly add new solutions in the first quarter once the board starts asking for results.
-Funding signals stay relevant for about 90 days.
+Funding rounds stay relevant for about 90 days.

 How it works